The Internet is

 My husband hasn’t spoken to John since the wedding, and our mutual friends think what he did was rude but that my husband should just get over it.
 My husband has joked that he’ll resume his friendship when John and Jane give him a $40,000 check for “their half of the wedding.”
 Do you think John’s behavior warrants the end of a long-term friendship, or are we angry over nothing?

-Prudence was firmly on the couple’s side, but didn’t think it was worth throwing away a long-term friendship without at least having a conversation with John first.
+firmly on the couple’s side, but didn’t think it was worth throwing away a long-term friendship without at least having a conversation with John first.
 (You can read the question and answer in full over on Slate).
-Prudence wrote:
+Prudence wrote: Story continues

 I think it merits a fight!
 In between “getting over it” and “never speaking to John again” is the happy medium of “having a difficult conversation with a longtime friend who did something selfish and self-absorbed on your wedding day.”
 He’s your husband’s best friend, so your husband should tell John just how upset his behavior during your wedding made him.